FVL2020/ICCV-2023-MB-TaylorFormer/README.md

 # MB-TaylorFormer: Multi-branch Efficient Transformer Expanded by Taylor Formula for Image Dehazing （ICCV 2023）

-$${\color{red}We have released MB-TaylorFormer V2 (TPAMI), which achieves improved performance and extends its application to more tasks, including deblurring, denoising, deraining, dehazing, and desnowing.}$$
 \`\`\`diff
-- red
-+ green
-! orange
-# gray
+- We have released MB-TaylorFormer V2 (TPAMI), which achieves improved performance and extends its application to more tasks, including deblurring, denoising, deraining, dehazing, and desnowing.
 \`\`\`
 Paper: https://arxiv.org/abs/2501.04486